-TVA has traditionally financed its capital construction by selling bonds and notes to the public.
-Since 2000, it has also employed two types of alternative financing methods, lease financing obligations and prepayment obligations.
-Under the lease financing obligations method, TVA signs long-term contracts to lease some facilities and equipment.
+TVA signs long-term contracts to lease some facilities and equipment.
 The lease payments under these contracts ultimately secure the repayment of third party capital used to finance construction of the facility.
 TVA retains substantially all of the economic benefits and risks related to ownership of the assets.
-Under the prepayment obligations method, TVA's power distributors may prepay a portion of the price of the power they plan to purchase in the future.
+13 Under the prepayment obligations method, TVA's power distributors may prepay a portion of the price of the power they plan to purchase in the future.
 In return, they obtain a discount on a specific quantity of the future power they buy from TVA.
 The quantity varies, depending on TVA's estimated cost of borrowing.

 OMB determined that each of these alternative financing methods is a means of financing the acquisition of assets owned and used by the Government, or of refinancing debt previously incurred to finance such assets.
 They are equivalent in concept to other forms of borrowing from the public, although under different terms and conditions.
 The budget therefore records the upfront cash proceeds from these methods as borrowing from the public, not offsetting collections.
-15 The budget presentation is consistent with the reporting of these obligations as liabilities on TVA's balance sheet under generally accepted accounting principles.
+The budget presentation is consistent with the reporting of these obligations as liabilities on TVA's balance sheet under generally accepted accounting principles.
 Table 4-4 presents these alternative financing methods separately from TVA bonds and notes to distinguish between the types of borrowing.
-At the end of 2016, lease financing obligations were \$1.8 billion and obligations for prepayments were \$0.2 billion.
+At the end of 2017, lease financing obligations were \$1.7 billion and obligations for prepayments were \$0.1 billion.